joleitner/cardano-car-documents/README.md

 A concept was developed for the digitalisation of vehicle documents with the help of blockchain.
 This project aims to test the concept developed.
-Therefore, this prototype was developed in which the digital vehicle documents are mapped as NFTs on the Cardano blockchain.
+Therefore, this prototype was implemented in which the digital vehicle documents are mapped as NFTs on the Cardano blockchain.

 ## Prerequisites
-In order to successfully experiment with the project and install it locally, a few prerequisites are necessary
+In order to successfully experiment with the project and install it locally, a few prerequisites are necessary.

 ### Docker
 Docker is used to enable easy installation of all required components.